yourbase/docs.yourbase.io/environment-variables.md

 ---

 # Environment variables

-This page documents the environment variables supported by YourBase Test Acceleration.
+{: .no_toc }

+Environment variables provide another way to specify configuration options and credentials.

+YourBase Test Acceleration supports the following environment variables.
 You should set them in same way you set other environment variables for your deployment.

+- TOC
+{:toc}

 ---